ReactVision/geoar/README.md

 4. `npx pod-install` (iOS)
 5. `npx react-native run-android` or `npx react-native run-ios`

+# Additional setup

+This demo requires a Google Maps API key, you can get one from Google Cloud Platform.
+After getting a key, set it on the `MAPS_API_KEY` constant on App.js line 25.

 # Need help?
 Or want to contribute?

 <a href="https://discord.gg/YfxDBGTxvG">